Pylons/pyramid/docs/glossary.rst

     subpath.
 See :ref:`star_subpath` for more information.
   Interface
     A `Zope interface <http://pypi.python.org/pypi/zope.interface>`_
     object.
-In :mod:`repoze.bfg`, an interface may be attached to an model object or a request object in order to identify that the object is "of a type".
+In :mod:`repoze.bfg`, an interface may be attached to a :term:`model` object or a :term:`request` object in order to identify that the object is "of a type".
 Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and other policy lookups.
-Interfaces are exposed to application programmers by the ``view`` ZCML directive or the corresponding ``bfg_view`` decorator in the form of both the ``for`` attribute and the ``request_type`` attribute.
-They may be exposed to application developers when using the :term:`event` system as well.
-Fundamentally, :mod:`repoze.bfg` programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
+The ability to make use of an interface is exposed to an application programmers during :term:`view configuration` via the ``for`` argument, the ``request_type`` argument and the ``containment`` argument.
+Interfaces are also exposed to application developers when they make use of the :term:`event` system.
+Fundamentally, :mod:`repoze.bfg` programmers
+    can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
 Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`repoze.bfg` programmers do not need to understand or use this feature of interfaces.
   Event
-    An object broadcast to zero or more :term:`subscriber` callables during normal system operations.  :mod:`repoze.bfg` emits events during its lifetime routine.
+    An object broadcast to zero or more :term:`subscriber` callables during normal :mod:`repoze.bfg` system operations during the lifetime of an application.
 Application code can subscribe to these events by using the subscriber functionality described in :ref:`events_chapter`.
-Application code can also generate its own events using the ``zope.component.event.dispatch`` function.
-    Application-code generated events may be subscribed to in the same way as system-generated events.
   Subscriber
     A callable which receives an :term:`event`.
-A callable becomes a subscriber through an application registry registration.
-See :ref:`events_chapter` for more information.
+A callable becomes a subscriber via :term:`imperative configuration` or the
+    ``<subscriber>`` ZCML directive.
+See :ref:`events_chapter` for
+    more information.
   Request type
-    An attribute of a :term:`request` that allows for specialization of view code based on arbitrary categorization.
+    An attribute of a :term:`request` that allows for specialization of view invocation based on arbitrary categorization.
 The every :term:`request` object that bfg generates and manipulates has one or more :term:`interface` objects attached to it.
 The default interface attached to a request object is ``repoze.bfg.interfaces.IRequest``.
-When a user writes view code, and registers a view without specifying a particular request type, the view is assumed to be registered for requests that have ``repoze.bfg.interfaces.IRequest`` attached to them.
-However if
-    the view is registered with a different interface as its request type, the view will be invoked only when the request possesses that particular interface.
-Application code can cause requests to possess a different interface by adding the interface to the request object within a :term:`subscriber` to the ``repoze.bfg.interfaces.INewRequest`` event type. repoze.lemonade
+See
+    :ref:`using_an_event_to_vary_the_request_type` for more
+    information.
+  repoze.lemonade
     Zope2 CMF-like `data structures and helper facilities
     <http://docs.repoze.org/lemonade>`_ for CA-and-ZODB-based